-Air Force Special Operations Command's pararescuemen, also known as PJs, are the only Department of Defense specialty specifically trained and equipped to conduct conventional or unconventional rescue operations.
-These Battlefield Airmen are the ideal force for personnel recovery and combat search and rescue.
+Air Force Special Operations Command's pararescuemen, also known as PJs, are the only Defense Department specialty specifically trained and equipped to conduct conventional or unconventional rescue operations.
+These battlefield airmen are the ideal force for personnel recovery and combat search and rescue.
 A PJ's primary function is as a personnel recovery specialist, with emergency medical capabilities in humanitarian and combat environments.
-PJs deploy in any available manner, to include air-land-sea tactics, into restricted environments to authenticate, extract, treat, stabilize and evacuate injured personnel.
+PJs deploy in any available manner, including air-land-sea tactics and into restricted environments to authenticate, extract, treat, stabilize and evacuate injured personnel.
 PJs participate in search and rescue, combat search and rescue, recovery support for NASA and conduct other operations as appropriate.

 This 10-week indoctrination course trains future PJs through extensive physical conditioning.
 Training accomplished at this course includes physiological training, obstacle course, rucksack marches, dive physics, dive tables, metric manipulations, medical terminology, cardiopulmonary resuscitation, weapons qualifications, PJ history and leadership reaction course.

-Trainees become combat divers, learning to use SCUBA and closed-circuit diving equipment to covertly infiltrate denied areas, conduct sub-surface searches and basic recovery operations.
+Trainees become combat divers, learning to use SCUBA and closed-circuit diving equipment to infiltrate denied areas covertly, conduct sub-surface searches and basic recovery operations.
 The six-week course provides training to depths of 130 feet, stressing development of maximum underwater mobility under various operating conditions.

-This course teaches how to safely escape from an aircraft that has ditched in the water.
+This course teaches how to escape from an aircraft that has ditched into the water safely.
 The one-day instruction includes principles, procedures and techniques necessary to get out of a sinking aircraft.

-This two-and-a-half-week course teaches basic survival techniques for remote areas.
+This 2½-week course teaches basic survival techniques for remote areas.
 Instruction includes principles, procedures, equipment and techniques, which enable individuals to survive, regardless of climatic conditions or unfriendly environments and return home.